gvwilson/thirdbit/_posts/2015/2015-02-27-wrong-is-useful-lessons-as-packages.md

 original: swc
 ---
 <blockquote>
-  "What would Greg do? [pause] OK, now that we've ruled that out..."
+  "What would Greg do? [pause] OK, now that we've ruled that out…"
   <br>
   – overheard
 </blockquote>